Last Updated on 11/13/25 by Rose Palmer

 Butcher’s Chop House

-Each evening’s dinner on only seats 40 guests, so we were very fortunate to be able to get last minute reservations.
+Each evening’s dinner only seats 40 guests, so we were very fortunate to be able to get last-minute reservations.
 I suggest booking way in advance if you want to do this experience.

 What We Liked about skiing in Park City